-No matter how many times you move, you probably find your mailbox stuffed with credit card or loan offers nearly every single day.
+No matter how many times you move, you probably find your mailbox stuffed with credit and insurance offers nearly every single day.
 Sometimes they’re easy to spot based on the company name listed on the envelope, while other times you get tricked into opening one because of some official-looking text.

-Either way, it can be both stressful and annoying to constantly have to go through the piles of offers, decide which ones you actually need, and then figure out how to dispose of everything else.
+Either way, it can be both stressful and annoying to constantly have to go through the piles of prescreened offers.
+You have to decide which ones you actually need and then figure out how to dispose of everything else.
 The good news is that you don’t have to go through this cumbersome process anymore.

 You can actually opt-out of receiving the majority of credit marketing offers so you can eliminate the burden of analyzing stacks of mail each day.
 Read on to find out where all of this junk mail comes from and what you can do to stop it from arriving.